 Full-Time Position in Oakland, CA or Washington, DC

-Impact Justice is growing and focusing on building the team we need to support the incredible work we do!
-After starting in 2015, we now have a staff of 75 and anticipate more growth in the future.
-We’re looking to expand our team – who make everything we accomplish at Impact Justice possible – and we’re looking to hire folks who are experts in Getting It Done!
+Impact Justice is a growing organization and focused on building the internal infrastructure we need to support the incredible work we do externally.
+IJ launched in 2015 and now has a staff of 85 and an $18M budget.
+We anticipate more growth in the future and we’re looking to expand our team.
+It’s the people at IJ who make everything we accomplish possible – and we’re looking to hire folks who are experts at Getting It Done!

 Who We Are

-Impact Justice dares to dream of a humane and restorative approach to justice in the United States.
+Impact Justice dares to dream of a humane and restorative system of justice in the United States.
 Through innovation, research, policy, and advocacy, we are forging a new path to a justice system that is fair to all of us.
-Overall, we all work to reduce the number of people (adults and youth) entangled in the criminal justice system, to improve conditions and outcomes for those who are currently incarcerated, and to provide opportunities to those who are rejoining communities.
+In addition to our core programs around the enforcement of the Prison Rape Elimination Act, Restorative Justice, and the Research and Action Center, we are continually adding more to our portfolio of Innovation programs.
+Overall, we all work to reduce the number of individuals (adults and youth) entangled in the criminal justice system, to improve conditions and outcomes for those who are currently incarcerated, and to provide opportunities to those who are rejoining communities.
 We employ a national team of advocates, researchers, monitors, practitioners, and experts united by this vision.
-We work closely with communities of color, the lesbian, gay, bisexual, questioning, gender nonconforming, and transgender communities, and formerly incarcerated people, and we are continually looking to welcome more people with lived experience into our teams.
-A majority of individuals on our executive team identify as BIPOC and/or LGBTQ.
+We work closely with communities of color, the lesbian, gay, bisexual, questioning, gender nonconforming, and transgender communities, the formerly incarcerated, and we are continually looking for opportunities to bring those with lived experience in those communities into our teams.
+A majority of individuals on our current executive team identify as BIPOC and/or LGBTQ.
 We’re committed to living our values and to creating the kinds of equitable and inclusive team environments internally that we fight to help create in our broader communities.
 Check us out at www.impactjustice.org.

 Who You Are

 That said, we know there are great candidates who may not think they fit into what we’ve described above or who have important skills we haven’t thought of.
 If that is you, don’t hesitate to apply and tell us about yourself!
-And if your knowledge comes from your having had (or having had a loved one) experience with criminal legal system involvement, we are particularly excited to hear from you.
+And if you’re a formerly incarcerated individual or someone who has a family member who is or has been incarcerated, we will be particularly excited to hear from you.

 What You Will Do

 Note that we are committed to workplace diversity and providing equal employment opportunities.
-Please also note that we are going to be especially excited about candidates who understand the unique nature of a mission-driven organization, have direct experience with the criminal legal or juvenile justice legal systems, and have a good sense of humor about themselves and the complexities of collaborating with team members in remote locations.
+Please also note that we are going to be especially excited in candidates who understand the unique nature of a mission-driven organization, have helped other organizations with cultural transformations and/or infrastructure building, have direct experience with the criminal legal or juvenile justice legal systems, and have a good sense of humor about themselves and the complexities of collaborating with team members in remote locations.